Aterlone/th.com/content/posts/BlockCiphers.md

 A SPM, or Substitution-Permutation Cipher is the fundemental design structure for the ciphers such as aes.

 ## What's a S-Box
-It's a box with multiple operations to encrypt/decrypt the input.
+It's a box with multiple operations to encrypt/decrypt the input with a key.

 ## What is Electronic Codebook, ECB
 ECB has a separate encryption process to decryption, but honestly, it's just reversing it.
 Takes up more space though.